So take courage! For I believe God. It will be just as He said. But we will be shipwrecked on an island. – Acts 27:25-26 NLT

 The first day of the storm began while I was walking home from school.
-What was normally a twenty-minute walk, took an hour.
-I found myself forced to walk in places where the water was half-way up my knees.
+What was normally a twenty-minute walk took an hour.
+I found myself forced to walk in places where the water was halfway to my knee.

 Right now, we’re in a very different kind of storm.
-Instead of an El Nino, we’re faced with COVID, political tensions, social unrest, and economic downturn, leaving people fearful and insecure.
+Instead of an El Nino, political tensions, social unrest, and economic downturn are leaving people fearful and insecure.